-I figured this was a perfect time to write this article, since coaches, players, organizations and parents are getting ready for tryouts starting mid-April in the Toronto – GTA regions.
+I figured this was a perfect time to write this article since coaches, players, organizations and parents are getting ready for tryouts starting mid-April in the Toronto – GTA regions.
 Tryouts have always been a hot topic to discuss, because of the silly behaviours that go on during this stressful time.
 Before I start and please keep in mind, this article is from my point of view as a coach.
-Now, that I’m a father, I will definitely write another article from a parent point of view that happens to be a coach too.
+Now, that I’m a father, I will definitely write another article from a parent’s point of view that happens to be a coach too.

 So… Let’s begin!

-I would like start off right to the point… There are many decisions to be made when it comes down to selecting the last few players and/or goalies for any coaching staff at tryouts.
+I would like to start off right to the point… There are many decisions to be made when it comes down to selecting the last few players and/or goalies for any coaching staff at tryouts.
 The truth is… The coaching staff has to face the sad/disappointing faces of young players and goalies, which we as coaches really hate.
-Finally facing parents, especially the angry parents whose son or daughter did not make their preferred team.
+Finally, facing parents, especially the angry parents whose son or daughter did not make their preferred team.
 This is where the anger kicks in & the blame game starts by accusing the coaching staff of selecting the team before tryouts at the famous birthday skate, through promises/connections, infamous parents with money, etc….

 I got enough money to buy your $%&@’n crappy organization, but you’re an idiot that can’t figure what’s good for your team or pick one.
 So go $%&@ yourself and feel free to forward this email to your GM and tell him to call me if he got the balls to do so!”

 As a coach, every year you will naturally see, hear or be involved with angry parents in a similar situation like mine.